mikalv/msgr/docs/bridge_status.md

   WhatsApp traffic.

 ## Signal
-- **Code status**: The bridge daemon coordinates queue handlers and session persistence, but the `SignalClientProtocol` is only defined as an interface—there is no implementation wired to a libsignal client.
+- **Code status**: The bridge now ships with a REST client that targets `signal-cli-rest-api`, handling account linking, outbound messaging, inbound polling, and acknowledgement cleanup while persisting session hints to disk.
+The daemon wiring from previous work remains and now has a concrete client implementation.
-- **Missing work**: Provide an actual Signal client adapter (linking, sending, event streaming), manage device slots/rate limits, and add integration tests against the Signal service.
+- **Missing work**: Harden the REST client with attachment uploads, error retry/backoff, device slot management, and end-to-end integration tests against a running `signal-cli` deployment.
-- **Operational blockers**: Lacking the client implementation prevents linking devices or relaying traffic.
+- **Operational blockers**: Operators must deploy and secure the REST API, provision device slots, and feed credentials before the bridge can join the real network.

+## Snapchat
+- **Code status**: A queue-facing skeleton exists in `bridge_sdks/python/msgr_snapchat_bridge` that captures intents and exposes session helpers, but it intentionally responds with `not_implemented` payloads until a real client lands.
+- **Missing work**: Reverse-engineer or obtain official Snapchat messaging APIs, implement the client protocol, and wire media/conversation semantics before the bridge can deliver traffic.
+- **Operational blockers**: Snapchat does not expose an officially supported API for multi-device chat, so the skeleton cannot progress without further research and credential bootstrapping.